• Recipes

 Quick Pickled Cucumber with Lemon on a white plate.
 An elephant tea pot and a lemon are in the background.

 Do you love pickles, but hate to wait?
-Quick Pickled Cucumber with Lemon is that special condiment for your next barbeque or bowl.
-These Asian-style pickles with lemon are ready in less than 20 minutes!
+My Quick Pickled Cucumber with Lemon is that special condiment for your next barbecue or bowl.
+Because sometimes you need a side dish that is a little bit tart and a little bit sweet to balance all the flavors on a plate... and these pickles are the perfect choice!

 Most pickles take days to age before they are eaten.
-But these are ready in minutes and contain just 5 ingredients: cucumber, lemon, water, sugar, and salt.
+But this pickled cucumber with lemon is ready in minutes and contains just 5 ingredients: cucumber, lemon, water, sugar, and salt.
+Best of all, you don't need quart jars, mason jars, or any special equipment.

 Jump to: